To browse the full list of courses available by academic department, visit Courses of Instruction.

 interdisciplinary, 5 courses

-At least two courses in a primary concentration of a) humanities, b) history and social sciences, or c) environmental studies, at least two courses outside the primary concentration; and at least one Spanish language course at the 102 level or above.
+At least two courses in a primary concentration of a) humanities, b) social sciences, history and psychology, or c) environmental studies, at least two courses outside the primary concentration; and at least one Spanish or Brazilian Portuguese language course at the second semester level or above.